Hasidic 'defectors' find challenges, isolation in pursuing a new life

 To help, a sort of support system has emerged for those who have left the community.

-There are blogs and social media pages, as well as support groups such as the New York-based Footsteps.
+Take, for instance, an array of blogs and social media pages, as well as support groups such as the New York-based Footsteps.
 Its Twitter profile says it “provides social, educational, and vocational services to people grappling with the consequences of leaving their ultra-Orthodox communities.”

 Several defectors have written books about their experience, with titles such as the best-selling memoir “Unorthodox: The Scandalous Rejection of My Hasidic Roots,” by Deborah Feldman, “All Who Go Do Not Return,” by Shulem Deen, and “Cut Me Loose: Sin and Salvation After My Ultra-Orthodox Girlhood” and “Legends of the Talmud” by Leah Vincent.